Frances Conroy: 2011–2024: American Horror Story and The Power of the Dog

 In 2011, she was cast in a new drama series for FX titled American Horror Story.
 Conroy was one of two actresses, the other being Alexandra Breckenridge, playing a woman named Moira O'Hara.
 When the season came to an end in 2011, it was announced that the show was intended to be an anthology series, in which each season would be completely different with new characters each season.
 During this time, Conroy was nominated for a fifth Primetime Emmy Award in the Outstanding Supporting Actress in a Miniseries or a Movie category.

 For the second season, dubbed Asylum, Conroy re-joined the cast playing Shachath, The Angel of Death, alongside an unnamed prison transfer, in a multi-episode arc.
 And in 2013, she guest starred on Royal Pains; portraying Blythe Ballard.
 She also co-starred in the television movie Ring of Fire, where she played Maybelle Carter.
 Conroy was once more cast for American Horror Storys third season during this time, Coven, being promoted to series regular, playing Myrtle Snow, a member of the Witches Council in New Orleans, Louisiana.
 She was subsequently nominated for a sixth Primetime Emmy Award and her second nomination for Outstanding Supporting Actress in a Miniseries or a Movie.

 In 2014, she returned for the fourth season of the series, titled Freak Show, as Gloria Mott, a wealthy woman whose psychotic, spoiled son wants to join the freak show.
 Conroy later returned in the 2016 season, Roanoke, portraying an actress in the re-enactment portion of the season.

 As of 2015, Conroy starred as Dawn on the Hulu original series Casual.
 In July 2017, it was announced via Twitter that Conroy would appear in American Horror Story: Cult, marking her sixth appearance on the show..

 In 2018, Conroy reprised her respective roles as Myrtle Snow and Moira O'Hara from Coven and Murder House in Ryan Murphy's American Horror Story: Apocalypse, her seventh appearance on the show.
 Conroy co-starred in the 2019 film Joker, an origin story film of the Batman supervillain the Joker, as the character's mother.

 She returned to the American Horror Story franchise in 2021 with American Horror Story: Double Feature.
 The same year she acted as Mrs. Burbank in the critically acclaimed film The Power of the Dog, winning her first Satellite Award and receiving a Critics' Choice Awards nomination as a member of the cast.

 In 2023, Conroy voiced The Director in the animated feature film Nimona.

+In 2026, Conroy returned to American Horror Story for its thirteenth season and was photographed filming in New York City alongside several other returning cast members.

 Personal life

 In 1980, she married Jonathan Furst; they divorced in the late 1980s, and Conroy subsequently married actor Jan Munroe in 1992.

-Conroy had a car accident which damaged her right eye; the cornea was fixed through surgery which decolored the eye in the process.
+In the 1990s, Conroy was involved in a car accident that injured her right eye.
+The cornea was surgically repaired, but the procedure left the eye discolored.